andreagavazzi/sciurus17/README.md

 roscd sciurus17_tools/scripts/
 ./create_udev_rules
 ```
-Reboot the PC after running the script to update the udev rules.
+Reboot the PC to update the udev rules.
-After rebooting, the new device `/dev/sciurus17spine` will be created.
+The new device will be crea `/dev/sciurus17spine`

 ## About Sciurus17 packages